gaia-platform/gaia-docs/articles/tutorials/gaia-incubator-example.md

             return;
         }

+        if_loop:
-        if (actuator.value > c_fan_threshold * c_fan_speed_limit && sensor.value > incubator.max_temp)
+        if (S:sensor.value > incubator.max_temp)
         {
+            if (actuator.value > c_fan_threshold * c_fan_speed_limit)
+            {
                 actuator.value = c_fan_speed_limit;
+                actuator.timestamp = g_timestamp;
             }
+            break if_loop;
         }
+    }
 ```

 The comment preceding the Rule describes its purpose.
 If the fan actuators have been ratcheting up to counteract a hot incubator, there comes a point when we do not want to wait for further incremental increases.
 Instead, we max out the fan actuator's speed.
 The first *if block* acts as a simple guard where the second encodes the real logic.

 There are several variables in the conditional.
 The primary active variable is the actuator.value field.
-This means that changes to the fan actuator speed trigger the rule.
-You will also notice two other variables from the prior rule, sensor.value and incubator.max_temp.
+This means that changes to the fan actuator speed trigger the Rule.
+You will also notice two other variables from the prior Rule, sensor.value and incubator.max_temp.
 However, these fields are not listed in the `on_upate()` attribute and therefore do not cause the Rule to fire.

 We can now review how the first Rule and the just-introduced Rule will interact.
 As you recall, the first Rule is triggered by a change in the sensor.value field and results in the modification of the actuator.value field.
 This change now immediately causes Gaia to check the conditions described in Rule 3.
 This is forward chaining in action.